Ghasak/Emacs_Config/README.md

 Changes made to this guide:

+- `2024-03-03`: Fixed problem with installing company from MELPA
 - `2023-11-07`: Adding more configurations to support multiple coding experiences.
 - `2023-10-02`: Fixed the problem of void treemacs--setup-icon-background-colors.
 - `2023-09-10`: Now I am using `Emacs30` natively on my current machine.